UrbanInstitute/nccs/_stories/nccsdata_ntee.md

 ## Conclusion

-Understanding NTEE codes is crucial to constructing data sets that target specific nonprofits.
-When leveraged correctly, the NTEE taxonomy is a useful and powerful framework to structure research projects involving NCCS data.
+Understanding NTEE codes is crucial for constructing datasets that target specific nonprofits.
+When leveraged correctly, the NTEE taxonomy is a useful and powerful framework for structuring research projects involving NCCS data.